 Hazard insurance covers the property protection policies from natural calamities, i.e., an act of god.
 It is sometimes necessary as a normal home insurance policy does not cover every type of natural calamity and risk.
 The premiums for this insurance are costly as compared to a normal home insurance policy as it covers more risk than the normal home insurance policy.
-Generally, it covers the structure of home only and not property inside it, i.e., if damage occurred due to structure of home or property then property owner gets the compensation according to hazard policy, but if damage occurs inside the property then property owner won’t get compensation as per hazard policy, but it can take coverage of damage to personal belongings due to natural calamities.
+Generally, it covers the structure of the home only and not property inside it, i.e., if damage occurred due to the structure of the home or property, then the property owner gets the compensation according to hazard policy, but if damage occurs inside the property then property owner won’t get compensation as per hazard policy, but it can take coverage of damage to personal belongings due to natural calamities.

 How does it Work?

 - The hazard insurance policy protects the property owners against damaged caused by natural calamities.
 It is an extension of homeowners’ policy.
-If the property owner wants to cover the risk of damage to property structure caused by natural calamities, which include damage due to earthquakes, floods, landslides, storms, etc. then hazard insurance policy is to be taken to cover the risk.
+If the property owner wants to cover the risk of damage to property structure caused by natural calamities, which include damage due to earthquakes, floods, landslides, storms, etc. then a hazard insurance policy is to be taken to cover the risk.
 The policyholder can get the coverage of personal belongings also through this policy.

 - Now, to get this type of insurance policy, one should approach the insurance company.
-The insurance company then comes and visits the property and gets the valuation of property depends on current market value and then will decide the premium to be paid by policyholder depends upon the value of the property, its location, and risk of loss occurred to property due to natural calamities.
+The insurance company then comes and visits the property and gets the valuation of property depends on the current market value and then will decide the premium to be paid by the policyholder depends upon the value of the property, its location, and risk of loss occurred to property due to natural calamities.

 - Then after a premium is decided which the policyholder pays and gets the risk coverage as per terms of the policy.
 This policy can only be for one year and can be renewed.

-- Sometimes in case of mortgage of property, the lender might also be required to get the hazard insurance of property as the lender wants full coverage of insurance and then also hazard policy to be taken by property owners.
+- Sometimes in the case of mortgage of property, the lender might also be required to get the hazard insurance of property as the lender wants full coverage of insurance and then also hazard policy to be taken by property owners.